Skip to content

 class Foo:

-def __init__(self, a: A) -> None:
+def __init__(self, dependency: A) -> None:

-Note that both types need to be registered in app.services:
+Both types must be registered in app.services:

 from blacksheep import Application, get, text